| FUN-Start

 side to fuselage ensuring that the 'spare' is at the nose end (required

-- Using sharp long bladed knife trim EPP foam ensuring that it is cut
+to form cavity for nose weight).
+Using sharp long bladed knife trim EPP foam ensuring that it is cut

 square to fuselage top and bottom.
 Fit other EPP fuselage side and trim

-- Decide which side of the servo the control rods need to be connected
+as before.
+Decide which side of the servo the control rods need to be connected

 for the controls to operate in correct sense.
 Remember control exit